java9-modularity/gradle-modules-plugin/test-project-mixed/README.md

 `../gradlew -c local_maven_settings.gradle clean build`

-It will use the latest locally published version of the plugin to compile the test project with modules and run the unit tests.
+It will use the locally published version of the plugin to compile the test project with modules and run the unit tests.